 You may also click 'Open All' to expose all the answers or limit the results by entering a search term.

 If a piece of equipment is Federal or Agency titled, it is owned by the Federal Government or the sponsoring Agency.
 It is not titled/owned by the University and has special restrictions.
-The title/ownership of equipment is usually spelled out in the do
+The title/ownership of equipment is usually spelled out in the award documentation.

 Requisition number '000000'